Security

 Signed in.
 Scoped.
 Session-aware.

-- Per-user named accounts — no shared credentials across staff
+- Per-user named accounts.
+No shared credentials across staff.

 - TLS-encrypted connections on every request